-Pirita is a district in Tallinn which was planned and has mainly been built according to the ideals of the garden city – private residences and row-houses situated on large plots with lush greenery.
-The area has been and still is mainly inhabited by middle- and upper middle-class residents, majority of them working in the city centre.
-Allianss Architects recently completed an apartment building in Pirita which provides comforts comparable to those of a private villa.
+Pirita is a district of Tallinn that has mostly been planned and built according to the ideals of the garden city – private residences and row-houses situated on large plots with lush greenery surrounding them.
+The area has always been inhabited by middle- and upper middle-class residents, the majority of them commuting to work in the city centre.
+The apartment building by Allianss Architects in Pirita provides all those comforts usually found in a private villa.

 The Masti Street apartment building consists of two separate cube shaped volumes, both with four floors, which are connected on the top floor forming an open passage underneath.
 The area created also functions as a covered entrance terrace overlooking the courtyard.
 Facades are made of dark brick while windows in dark brown frames are scattered all over the walls, creating a positively heterogeneous overall impression, reminiscent of the mid-20th century Scandinavian Modernism.

 Close attention has been paid to landscaping – cars are hidden behind and underneath the building, which leaves the majority of the garden in front open to pedestrians and lush greenery.
 The 14 apartments vary in size and contain 1 to 5 rooms, some of the larger ones spreading over two floors.